-Members of the Council are individuals chosen by the National Medical Association (NMA) elected to occupy a particular seat.
-The NMA may choose to change or substitute its individual representative at its own discretion, informing the Secretary General as soon as it wishes to make a change.
-It is generally expected that the Council member will represent the views of his or her NMA or the region they have been elected from rather than his or her personal views, however this is a matter to be decided between the NMA and its chosen representative.
+Members of the Council are individuals chosen by the Constituent Member i.e. the medical association elected to occupy a particular seat.
+The Constituent Member may choose to change or substitute its individual representative at its own discretion, informing the Secretary General as soon as it wishes to make a change.
+It is generally expected that the Council member will represent the views of their medical association or the region they have been elected from, rather than his or her personal views, however this is a matter to be decided between the Constituent Member and its chosen representative.